bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 Using VSCode and a Command Line:

-1. Fork repo and add TL as collaborator on Github.
+1. Fork repo and add TL as collaborator on Github. x
-2. Clone your fork (not Lambda's repo by mistake!).
+2. Clone your fork (not Lambda's repo by mistake!). x
-3. `cd` into your newly cloned repository.
+3. `cd` into your newly cloned repository. x
-4. Create a new branch by typing `git checkout -b <firstName-lastName>`.
+4. Create a new branch by typing `git checkout -b <firstName-lastName>`. x

 ### Task 2: Minimum Viable Product